 Therefore, X can be one of the following values: 1, -1, 3, -3, 5, -5.

 So, using information in statement 1 we will not be able to deduce a UNIQUE value for X.

 Statement 1 ALONE is NOT sufficient.

-Eliminate choices A and D. Options narrow down to B, C, or E.
+Eliminate choices A and D. Choices narrow down to B, C or E.

 From this statement, we know that the value of X > Y.

-From the given combinations, X can take more than one value.
+From the combinations listed in the table above, X can take more than one value.
 Here are two possibilities: X could be 10 and Y could be 3.
 Or X could be 30 and Y could be 1.